elsoul/skeet-doc/articles/doc/en/backend/quickstart.md

 ---
 id: backend-quickstart
-title: Quick Start
+title: Quickstart
-description: Skeet Framework Backend Quick Start
+description: Describes the setup for getting started with the Skeet framework.
 ---

 ## What's Skeet?